rumarlon/Grok-Streamlit/README.md

 *tl:dr* This is a simple implementation of Streamlit for Grok.
 This is not a production app but rather it provides an opportunity to explore Grok capabilities with a local app that calls the Grok API.
 There are currently two paths to implement Grok API access, OpenAI SDK or Anthropic SDK.
 This app was built leveraging OpenAI SDK.

-The follwoing instructions will help you deploy a Streamlit app in a python environment on you Mac, feel free to checkout their docs and other examples [here](https://streamlit.io).
+The follwoing instructions will help you deploy a Streamlit app in a python environment on your Mac, feel free to checkout their docs and other examples [here](https://streamlit.io).

 ## Setup requirements as tested: